rameshkmunjal/MeetingScheduler/README.md

    - In meeting details view - invitees button is given .
 Admin can view invitees/non-invitees of this meeting.
    - He can include/exclude any user in a meeting as per his requirement.
-   - We have created a meeting list menu item.
+   - A meeting list menu item has been created in navigation bar.
 Where in all upcoming/previous meetings are given in one page.

 ##BACKEND:
 #### Features